Title: Project Notes

 Weekly Status Meetings and Action Items

-Status meetings and action items may be stored and assigned in notes.
+Status meetings and action items may be stored and assigned in Project Notes.

 Store Contract Documents and Workforce Authorizations